-Example; buying a second-hand car;
+Example: buying a second-hand car.

-This is a buyer’s worst nightmare because the salesman is not interested in what the buyer actually wants, why they need it and how excited they are by the prospect of owning a new car.
+This is a buyer’s worst nightmare because the salesman is not interested in what the buyer actually wants, why they need it or how excited they are by the prospect of owning a new car.
 The salesman is interested only in meeting their quota and closing the deal so they can move on to the next prospect and do it all over again.

 Conversely, when we hear people say “that’s expensive” or “I’m not paying that much”, generally speaking, this is not about the cost of the item because, what they actually mean, is “I don’t place enough value on that product to pay the asking price.”

-It will also include making sure a variety of drinks are available, cleaning the forecourt and making sure prospects feel really welcome and at ease so they want to come in and look around – it’s all about creating the interest and drawing-in the lookers.
+It will also include making sure a variety of drinks are available; cleaning the forecourt and making sure prospects feel really welcome and at ease so they want to come in and look around.
+It’s all about creating the interest and drawing-in the lookers.

 The sales department’s job is simply to convert the lookers into buyers and, when they drive their shiny new car home, the salesman’s job is done.
 It’s a win-win.

-However, the welcome/information pack left in the car; the letter they receive a few days later thanking them for the purchase and wishing them many enjoyable miles; the refer-a-friend code that will pocket them £200 on a successful sale; the reminder when their car needs a service; the “any problems, we’re only a phone call away” etc., etc..?
+But what about the welcome/information pack left in the car; the letter they receive a few days later thanking them for the purchase and wishing them many enjoyable miles; the refer-a-friend code that will pocket them £200 on a successful sale; the reminder when their car needs a service; the “any problems, we’re only a phone call away” etc., etc..?
 That’s all marketing and it’s that activity and long-term thinking which will create another opportunity for a second or third sale further down the line.

-In summary, sales and marketing are very different activities that utilise diverse methods, techniques and language in order to achieve their very different goals.
+Sales and marketing are very different activities that utilise diverse methods, techniques and language to achieve their very different goals.